"Contakt World: Truth in Health" Podcast... | INN

-“Contakt World: Truth in Health” Podcast Unveils Sixth Episode – Featuring In-Depth Interviews with Emmy Award-Winning Journalist, Dr. Seema Yasmin, and Retired Olympic Distance Runner, Kemoy Campbell, Entitled “Likes, Clicks, Faves vs Saving Lives”
+“Contakt World: Truth in Health” Podcast Unveils Seventh Episode – Featuring In-Depth Interviews with Founder and Director of the Black Butterfly Project, Dr. Lawrence T. Brown, and Co-Founder of National Collaborative for Health Equity, Dr. Brian Smedley, Entitled “A New American Apartheid”

-Tracker Ventures Corp. (“Tracker” or the “Company”) (CSE:TKR)(OTC PINK:TLOOF)(FWB:B2I) announced that Contakt LLC (“Contakt World”), a technology company modernizing public health and safety, has released the sixth episode of the “Contakt World: Truth in Health” podcast.
+Tracker Ventures Corp. (“Tracker” or the “Company”) (CSE:TKR; OTC:TLOOF; FWB:B2I) announced that Contakt LLC (“Contakt World”), a technology company modernizing public health and safety, has released the seventh episode of the “Contakt World: Truth in Health” podcast.
 The podcast is available on iHeartRadio and other popular streaming sites for podcasts

-“Many people are unaware of the physical and mental consequences a viral infection can have on the body, if it is avoided and not properly taken care of,” said Deepti Pahwa, Chief Innovation Officer of Contakt World and co-host of the podcast.
-“The first half of this episode highlights Kemoy Campbell who watched his long-distance running career end right before his eyes due to a viral infection and his advice to athletes on how to take care of themselves during the pandemic.”
+“It’s impossible to ignore the breadth of racial disparities that the pandemic has uncovered during the past year,” said Catherine Delcin, co-host of the podcast.
+“The first half of this episode dives into the policies and practices – both intentional and unintentional – that have prevented the most marginalized communities from receiving the proper healthcare they need.”

-“The second part of our episode highlights the constant information and misinformation surrounding the pandemic that clouds our social media channels and plays a significant impact on people’s knowledge about public health,” said Justin Beck, Founder and CEO of Contakt World.
-“This is a major issue in today’s society that needs to be addressed, and we were honored to discuss this topic with Dr. Seema Yasmin, pinpointing how to restore trust from past and current instances of medical racism and how to be mindful of the information we choose to share on our individual platforms.”
+“The second part of our episode puts a spotlight on the health consequences of racism,” added Deepti Pahwa, Chief Innovation Officer at Contakt World and co-host of the podcast.
+“America’s history with race makes it difficult for communities of color to trust government officials with it comes to science and public health.
+We’re grateful to have Dr. Brian Smedley bring forth important insights into why we all need to address these systemic issues to make sure a health crisis like this never happens again.”

 “Contakt World: Truth in Health” Podcast